-Auto Scroll when When this option is selected, the demo window on student teacher moves computers will automatically scroll when you move your mouse pointer outside the Demo window area Display Student Students use this toolbar to customize how the Demo Toolbar during window appears on their computers. windowed demo
+Auto Scroll when teacher moves When this option is selected, the demo window on student computers will automatically scroll when you move your mouse pointer outside the Demo window area Display Student Toolbar during windowed demo Students use this toolbar to customize how the Demo window appears on their computers.

-Demo Window caption

-This option applies to demonstrations that you run in Windowed Demo mode.
+Demo Window caption This option applies to demonstrations that you run in Windowed Demo mode.
 Type the text you want to appear in the heading of the students' Demo window.

-Capture Screen from selected Monitor

-This option is used when multiple monitors are installed.
+Capture Screen from selected Monitor This option is used when multiple monitors are installed.
 Select the monitor that you want to demo from.

-Display Quality:

-Enable hardware acceleration mode

-Hardware acceleration mode enables teacher and students to demo graphically demanding applications such as CAD, graphical design or image processing tools, with no loss of computer performance.
+Display Quality: Enable hardware acceleration mode Hardware acceleration mode enables teacher and students to demo graphically demanding applications such as CAD, graphical design or image processing tools, with no loss of computer performance.
 These applications use DirectX or OpenGL to take advantage of hardware acceleration at the operating system level.
 Hardware acceleration mode is enabled class-wide, for the teacher computer and for the student computers, with this setting.
 When selected, students will be able to see hardware accelerated applications during a demo or when showcasing a student computer.
 Also, the teacher will be able to assist students that use hardware accelerated applications in a remote control session.

-Tip: To experience a dramatic difference between this mode enabled and disabled, you can run Microsoft's fish tank demo in a browser and demo to student computers: http:// http:// ie.microsoft.com/testdrive/Performance/FishIETank/ Default.html

-Frames per second

-Frames per second is a measure of how much information is used to store and display motion video.
+Tip : To experience a dramatic difference between this mode enabled and disabled, you can run Microsoft's fish tank demo in a browser and demo to student computers: http:// ie.microsoft.com/testdrive/Performance/FishIETank/ Default.html Frames per second Frames per second is a measure of how much information is used to store and display motion video.
 Each frame is a still image; displaying frames in quick succession creates the illusion of motion.
 The more frames per second, the smoother the motion appears.
+If you have enabled hardware acceleration but find the of frames per second from the default maximum of 10.

-If you have enabled hardware acceleration but find the display updates too slow, you can try to reduce the number of frames per second from the default maximum of 10.
+If you have enabled hardware acceleration but find the display updates too slow, you can try to reduce the number